Suspect in Idaho Farmhouse Triple Murder Dated Two Victims Simultaneously

 When police arrived at the house on June 19, they found the bodies of birds and dogs alongside those of the three human victims.
 A snake and some rabbits survived.
 The women had been dead for one to two weeks before their bodies were discovered, police said.

 June 8 was the last the Medleys’ friends heard from them, KTVB reported.
-Nothing seemed unusual with Nadja that day, her friend told KTVB.
+Nothing seemed unusual with Nadja that day, her friend told the station.
 Baker even invited a friend to visit their new home.
 “Come visit me in Idaho at our new place,” she told a friend, according to KTVB.
 Payton’s best friend told the station that they talked “constantly,” but that Payton suddenly stopped answering Snapchats that day.

 Another one of Baker’s friends received a cryptic text message around the same time, Baker’s brother told the Idaho Statesman.
 “Take care of my dogs.
 I don’t know if I’m coming back,” the message read.
 Baker’s brother has begun to wonder if someone else sent the text.

 Bullinger’s whereabouts are equally mysterious.
-Although police are now conducting a multi-state search for him, he is still not an official suspect, but “person of interest for failing to report three deaths on his property,” police say.
+Although police are now conducting a multistate search for him, he is still not an official suspect, but a “person of interest for failing to report three deaths on his property,” police say.

 Though none of the three victims’ names have been confirmed, the Medleys’ Facebook pages have already been converted to “memorial” pages, reserved for the deceased.